-The context for international cooperation has changed fundamentally over the last decade.
+The international cooperation context has changed fundamentally over the last two decades.
 Engagement between a range of state and non-state actors is increasingly important in addressing global problems and ensuring sustainable international cooperation.
-The 2030 Agenda for Sustainable Development is the global response to the complex challenges we face.
-It also provides a basis for rethinking partnerships and strengthening networks to support the poorest and most vulnerable.
-The new SDC guidance for engagement with Swiss NGOs1 is in response to the dynamic international context.2
+The 2030 Agenda for Sustainable Development is a global response to the complex challenges we face.
+It also provides a basis for rethinking partnerships and strengthening networks to support the poorest and most vulnerable populations.
+The SDC guidance for engagement with Swiss NGOs1 aims to address this dynamic international context.2

 An independent evaluation of SDC partnerships with Swiss NGOs in 2017 confirmed the relevance of the programme contributions while also identifying a number of weaknesses.
-One particular criticism, reiterated by the recent OECD/DAC Peer Review,3was the lack of strategic justification for SDC engagement with NGOs.
-The evaluation also recommended a transparent and clear system for allocating programme contributions, standardised impact measurement, clearly defined reporting guidelines and better communication.
-It has thus provided a major impetus for reorienting the SDC's engagement with NGOs.
+One particular criticism, reiterated by the 2019 OECD/DAC Peer Review3, was the lack of strategic justification for SDC engagement with NGOs.
+The evaluation also recommended to implement a transparent and comprehensible system to allocate programme contributions, to standardise impact measurement, to clearly define reporting guidelines and to improve communication.

-The present SDC guidance explains why and how the SDC will engage with NGOs, and especially Swiss NGOs, in future.
+The present SDC guidance explains why and how the SDC engages with NGOs, and especially Swiss NGOs.